guho-lovex/overpurple/src/posts/about-building-this-blog/index.md

 ---
-title: Process Steps for Building a Blog
+title: About building this blog
 date: '2023-03-21T12:18:39.413Z'
 description: Process steps to build my blogs‘ site based on gatsby-starter-blog.
 ---